-The Company's debt instruments and credit and committed facilities contain certain administrative, reporting and legal covenants.
-Additionally, the Company's credit facilities contain financial covenants, including requirements to maintain a specified minimum adjusted consolidated net worth, to maintain a ratio of total indebtedness to total capitalization not in excess of a specified percentage and that place limitations on the dollar amount of indebtedness that may be incurred by the Company, which could restrict our operations and use of funds.
-At March 31, 2020, the Company was in compliance with these financial covenants.
+Our debt instruments and credit and committed facilities contain certain administrative, reporting and legal covenants.
+Additionally, our Revolving Credit Facility contains financial covenants, including requirements to maintain a specified minimum adjusted consolidated net worth, to maintain a ratio of total indebtedness to total capitalization not in excess of a specified percentage and that place limitations on the dollar amount of indebtedness that we may incur, which could restrict our operations and use of funds.
+At June 30, 2020, we were in compliance with these financial covenants.